Lengths of Cycles in Generalized Pancake Graphs: Generalized Pancake Graph

 The property of weakly-pancyclic has been of interest due to their relation to interconnection networks, see~\cite{KF95}.
 Unfortunately, the lengths of cycles that can be embedded in $\pmn$ seems to be a more idiosyncratic with a pattern that is harder to discern, as shown in Table~\ref{tab:directed-cycles}.

-In the undirected case, $\upmn$, we do find that there is a clear pattern for the lengths of the cycles in some of these graphs.
+In the undirected case, $\upmn$, we do find that there is a clear pattern for the lengths of the cycles in some of these graphs, as shown in Table~\ref{tab:undirected-cycles}.
 For example, we will show $\up3n$ is pancyclic.

 \pgfplotsset{compat=1.15} \usetikzlibrary{arrows} \definecolor{qqttqq}{rgb}{0.,0.2,0.} \definecolor{qqwuqq}{rgb}{0.,0.39215686274509803,0.} \definecolor{ccqqqq}{rgb}{0.8,0,0} \definecolor{ududff}{rgb}{0.30196078431372547,0.30196078431372547,1}